animatedb/solar/HeatPump.md

 <img src="HeatPumpImages/HP_InsideVent2.jpg" height="300">
 It is kind of hard to see in this picture, but below there is a cavity to catch the coals before it can be unfilled from the outside.
-I didn't bother filling it, so I am not sure what it does to the air flow.
+I didn't do anything to it, so I am not sure what it does to the air flow.
 <img src="HeatPumpImages/HP_InsideVent3.jpg" height="300">

 <h3>Outside</h3>